isomerpages/ura-address/_faqs/House and Unit Number FAQs.md

     <label for="accordion4">Do I need to display the allotted address?</label>
     <div>
       <p>The property owner is required to display the house/unit number at a conspicuous place.
 Failure to display the assigned number or displaying an unassigned number is an offence under the Property Tax Act.
-The number shall be marked or displayed as provided for in the Property Tax (Property Numbers) Regulations of the Property Tax Act.
-You may also reference the display guidelines in the House and/or Unit Number Handbook.</p>
+The number shall be marked or displayed as provided for in the <a href="https://www.iras.gov.sg/media/docs/default-source/uploadedfiles/pdf/propertytaxpropertynumbersregulations.pdf?sfvrsn=1673256f_4">Property Tax (Property Numbers) Regulations of the Property Tax Act.</a>  You may also reference the display guidelines in the House and/or Unit Number Handbook.</p>
           </div>
 </li>